10 Exciting Activities to Experience on Your Sundarban Trip

 4. Wildlife

 The Sundarbans is not just the largest mangrove forest with stunning natural views, but also a habitat for wild animals.
 The main attraction is the Royal Bengal Tiger, renowned for its distinctive stripes and swimming skills.
-These big cats are elusive and have adapted to a semi-acquatic life.
+These big cats are elusive and have adapted to a semi-aquatic life.
+If you are curious about seeing them, you should check out the tiger sighting chances during different seasons.
 Other than tigers, you can spot:

 5. Hotel Stay Opposite the Forest